 For customizing the footer you need to go to Appearance > Customize >Footer.

 Just like GeneratePress, you can select two different Footer Layout – one section stacked over another or both sections inline.
 There is not much you can do here except add a Footer menu if you’d like a menu-style look in the footer.

 For more settings, you’ll need to go to the Footer Widget module.

 Astra offers 7 different footer widget layout options.
 Plus, you can even control the overall width and padding size.
-But, you don’t get to set specific width for each and every footer items.
+But, you don’t get to set a specific width for each and every footer item.
 For this reason, I’d give a plus one to GeneratePress.

 When it comes to customizing colors, both the themes are almost as good as one another.